nklabs/libnklabs/doc/nkdirect.md

 # Maintain a file in a contiguous region of flash memory

-This module implements a simple single file store in flash memory.
-This is useful for cases where a full filesystem is not needed.
-It is used by by nkymodem to locate the transferred file into flash memory.
+This module allows a region of flash memory to be used as a file.
+The region has only the file's data, no header.
+It is used, for example, by nkymodem to locate a transferred FPGA image file in flash memory.

-Nkdirect is a variant of nkchecked: nkchecked provides a header in flash memory with the file system and CRC.
-Nkdirect has no such header, so there is no file size (other than the maximum size given by 'area_size' and no CRC checking (except that a CRC of all written data is maintained in the nk_direct_t structure in RAM).
+See also: [nkchecked](nkdirect.md) for a file in flash memory protected by CRC.

 ## Files